 A while back, the Holy Spirit really changed my heart and has opened up a huge mission field right here.
 There need to be individuals that are willing to stand in the huge gap that exists between the transgender community and the church.
 God has called me to be one of those people.
 It is one of the most emotionally difficult jobs God has ever asked me to do and I often feel extremely unequipped for the task, but I must have faith that God will use me to do what needs to be done.

-Monika: Why is God so merciless towards transgender people, placing their minds in the opposite gender bodies?
+Monika: Why do you think God can be so merciless towards transgender people, placing their minds in bodies of the opposite gender?

 Meggan: I don’t think God is merciless towards transgender individuals.
 God loves each one of us and wants nothing but the best for us.
 Psalms 139:13-14 “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
 I believe that what this refers to is who we are not our fleshy bodies.
 I believe that God fashioned my being, who I am inside, my soul, my spirit, my mind.
 How are we different than someone born blind or without arms?
 We’re not.